Our oceans have seen better days: today they are full of plastic. The microparticles end up in our food and our water.

 The artificial reef is developed by the Reef Design Lab and consists of eight eight-meter containers.
 Each contains three hexagonal structures of concrete and steel.

-The barrier was installed in the waterfront area of the famous Opera House, Sydney's characteristic theater known around the world.
-Not far from there is the Great Barrier Reef: a natural formation the size of Italy or half of Texas, and is in great danger.
+The barrier was installed in the seafront area of the famous Opera House, the characteristic Sydney theater known throughout the world.
+Not far from there is the Great Barrier Reef: a natural formation the size of Italy or half the size of Texas, and it is in great danger.

-In recent years, the Great Barrier Reef has "discolored" by almost 89% due to the warming of the waters.
+In recent years the Great Barrier Reef has "discolored" by almost 89% due to warming waters.

 This phenomenon does not necessarily correspond to the death of corals.
-The temperatures cause the coral to expel the alga that lives among its tissues, bringing its color from the characteristic red to white.
+Temperatures cause the coral to expel the algae that lives among its tissues, bringing its color from characteristic red to white.
 It is possible to reverse the phenomenon, but it takes up to 10 years.
-In this long period the marine fauna and the entire food chain of the reef are seriously affected by the phenomenon.
+In this long period, marine fauna and the entire food chain of the reef are seriously affected by the phenomenon.

 Target